By Lauren Birchfield Kennedy of the National Partnership for Women & Families. Updated by Bedsider staff.

 Once you’ve answered these important questions, you should be set to choose the plan that’s right for you.

-The open enrollment period for 2017 is over, but you may still be able to get coverage.
+If you miss the open enrollment period for 2018, you may still be able to get coverage.
 Find out if you could be eligible for special enrollment.

 Lauren Birchfield Kennedy is the senior health policy counsel at the National Partnership for Women & Families.
 Kennedy advises the National Partnership’s health policy agenda and oversees advocacy strategy for key policy priorities, including Affordable Care Act implementation and insurance market reform.
 She has an extensive background in women’s health policy and expertise in health programs serving lower income women, including Medicaid and the Title X family-planning program.
 Kennedy holds a law degree from Harvard Law School and a B.A. from UCLA.
 She splits time between D.C. and Massachusetts, all the while dreaming of her native California.